tarhses/stonks/README.md

-> **Archived: I'm working on a new enhanced version, this will stay here as a backup.**

 # :moneybag: Stonks Online

 **Stonks** is an online clone of the German board game _Kuhhandel_ (also known in different languages as "_You're Bluffing_", "_Boursicocotte_", "_Koehandel_" and "_Pague para ver!_" according to Wikipedia).
 It uses Node, Express, React and Socket.io and was made as a learning project for modern web development.